The Only Way to Really Grow Your Brand

-Organizational values such Patagonia’s concern for the environment In selecting a “must have” opportunity, there are two risks.
-First, the difficulties of creating the “must have” driven offering should not be so exaggerated that the opportunity to own a growth subcategory is missed.
+Organizational values such as Patagonia’s concern for the environment In selecting a “must-have” opportunity, there are two risks.
+First, the difficulties of creating the “must-have” driven offering should not be so exaggerated that the opportunity to own a growth subcategory is missed.
 Second, professional and personal biases resulting in inflated incremental innovations should not lead to investing in subcategories that are not viable.

-There are three tasks required of brand strategists who are creating subcategory:
+There are three tasks required of brand strategists who are creating subcategories: